Oreoluwa Lesi

 Oreoluwa Somolu Lesi is a Nigerian social entrepreneur and UK-trained economist and information technology expert.
 She is the founder and executive director of Women's Technology Empowerment Centre (W.TEC), a non-profit organisation that empowers women and girls socially and economically through education in Information technology.
 W.TEC was established in the year 2008.
 She is a recipient of the Anita Borg Institute (ABIE) Change Agent Award. and also is also an Ashoka fellow.

 Early life and education

-Lesi's early years were spent in Nigeria.
-With an electrical engineer father, she fell in love with technology from childhood which led to her developing a software application that was used to run her parents' bookshop.
+Lesi was born and raised in Nigeria.
+Her father worked as an electrical engineer, and she developed an early interest in technology during her childhood.
+As a teenager, she created a software application that was later used to manage operations at her parents’ bookshop.

-After her years in high school at Queen's College, Lagos, she studied diploma course in computer programming.
+After her years in high school at Queen's College, Lagos, she studied a diploma course in computer programming.
 She proceeded to United Kingdom where she studied economics and graduated with bachelor's degree in economics from University of Essex.
 While at university, she set-up a business typing essays and assignments for students and that lit the first spark about how women could use technology to create economic opportunities.